 One of the favorite tourists’ spot is the Together monument.
 After you finish taking photos with it, you will find the beautiful fountain from the top of the stairs, going way down to the sign.
 It’s an exciting and impressive structure.

-Plovdiv was built on seven hills, nowadays there are six, but this is one of the most interesting facts about the city.
-This is an excellent opportunity to fascinate yourself with breathtaking views from some of them.
+Plovdiv was built on seven hills, nowadays there are six, and this is one of the most interesting facts about the city.
+Visiting them is an excellent opportunity to fascinate yourself with breathtaking views from some of them.